 - Connect individuals struggling with addiction to treatment

-- Increase knowledge of what addiction
+- Increase knowledge of what addiction is

 - Facilitate understanding of substance use disorder treatment and recovery